AnjaliBinu/Useless_Witches/README.md

 Animistic World Map :
 Introducing a map that has a mind of its own .
 The user has the ability to show a country on the map which they prefer , nonetheless , the stubborn map only displays the country which the computer chooses .

-Goofed up Weather :
-Inaugurating a headstrong weather app .
-Other than not listening to which district weather it is supposed to show , the witless always gives out wrong information confidently .

 The Capsized Clock :
 Exhibiting an emotional clock , it may always be wrong , it could be too emotional .
 Despite that , I bet this clock would make anyone's day.